 Generic Name: chlorpheniramine / dihydrocodeine / pseudoephedrine

-Note: This page contains side effects data for the generic drug chlorpheniramine / dihydrocodeine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Pancof.
+Note: This document contains side effect information about chlorpheniramine / dihydrocodeine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Pancof.

 General side effects including light-headedness, dizziness, drowsiness, headache, fatigue, and sedation have been among the most frequently reported with opioid use.
 Confusion, abdominal pain, lassitude, giddiness, increased irritability or excitement (especially in children) have been reported.
 Hallucinations, severe narcosis, and vivid dreams have been reported rarely.[Ref]